BIOGRAPHY

 The Greek soprano Fanie Antonelou won the first prize of the international competition Maria Callas in Athens “Grand Prix Maria Callas“ in the category oratorio/lied and has also been awarded the “Frankfurt Mendelssohn-Prize”.
 She studied voice, opera and lied at the Stuttgart College of Music as well as Early Music at the College of Music Trossingen in Germany.

 She recorded the role of Susanna (Mozart, Le Nozze di Figaro) with the MusicAeterna Orchestra under the baton of Teodor Currentzis in his much-discussed Sony Classical recording.
-With the same ensemble she has recently sung the soprano part in Gabriel Fauré’s Requiem at the Festival of Baden-Baden.
+With T. Currentzis she has recently sung the soprano part in Gabriel Fauré’s Requiem at the Festival of Baden-Baden.

-Her solo-CD “Affinities” has recently been released (BIS records) and contains Greek and German art songs.
+Her first solo-CD “Affinities” has been released by BIS records and contains Greek and German art songs from the beginnings of the 20th century.